dwadden/dygiepp/README.md

 **Caveat**: Models trained to predict coreference clusters need to make predictions on a whole document at once.
 This can cause memory issues.
 To get around this there are two options:

 - Make predictions using a model that doesn't do coreference propagation.
 These models predict a sentence at a time, and shouldn't run into memory issues.
-For SciERC, use `scierc-lightweight`.
+Use the "lightweight" models to avoid this.
 To train your own coref-free model, set [coref loss weight](https://github.com/dwadden/dygiepp/blob/master/training_config/scierc_working_example.jsonnet#L50) to 0 in the relevant training config.
 - Split documents up into smaller chunks (5 sentences should be safe), make predictions using a model with coref prop, and stitch things back together.

 See the [docs](https://allenai.github.io/allennlp-docs/api/commands/predict/) for more prediction options.